-A Maintenance Grant is available to help full-time higher education students from England.
+A maintenance grant is available to help full-time higher education students from England.
 The grant is income assessed so if you want to be assessed for a grant you must supply your assessment authority with information about your household income.
 The amount of grant you will receive will depend on the level of your household income and your year of entry.
-Students from Northern Ireland, Scotland and Wales are eligible to apply for different rates of funding.
+If you usually live in Northern Ireland, Scotland or Wales you are eligible to apply for different non-repayable grants.

-The maximum grant available for students from England is £3,354.
-The actual amount a student will receive will depend upon their household income.
+The maximum grant available for students from England is £3,387.
+The amount you are eligible to receive will depend upon your household income.

-The maximum grant available for students from England is £3,080.
-The actual amount a student will receive will depend upon their household income.
+The maximum grant available for students from England is £3,110.
+The amount you are eligible to receive will depend upon your household income.

-The amount of Student Maintenance Loan a student receives will be reduced by £0.50 for every £1 of Maintenance Grant they are entitled to.
+The amount of maintenance loan a student receives will be reduced by £0.50 for every £1 of maintenance grant they are entitled to.

 To find out more about these grants take a look at the Student Finance England website.